Thibok/tc-blog/README.md

 <h3>2.
 Create config</h3>

-<p>Create a folder Config with app.xml and routes.xml files.
+<p>Create a folder Config in /App with app.xml and routes.xml files.

 For app.xml write your config in xml.Example :